mrbean-bremen/ghrepo-stats/README.md

 The following sub-commands are supported:
 - stars: shows the number of stargazers over time (caveat: stargazers that have removed their star are not shown, as the info is not available)
-- issues: shows the number of open issues over time
+- issues: shows the number of currently open issues over time
-- prs: shows the number of open pull requests over time
+- prs: shows the number of currently open pull requests over time
 - commits: shows the number of commits over the last year
-- codesize: shows the change of the code size over time measured by the number of additions and deletions
+- codesize: shows the change of the code size over time measured by the number of added and deleted lines
+- issue-life: shows the average life time in days of issues over time (sampled once a week)
+- pr-life: shows the average life time in days of issues over time (sampled once a week)

 _Caution:_
-Don't use `issues` or `prs` sub-commands with repositories with many (open or close) issues - this will take a lot of time and load on the GitHub API.
+Using sub-commands related to issues and PRs on repositories with many (open or close) issues  will take a lot of time due to API access limitations.

 Installation
 ------------